alshdavid-labs/portfolio/README.md

 #### Administration staff

+The primary purpose of administration staff is to maintain bookings and runs.

-Administration staff look after job records.
-They are able to add, update, query and print the bookings.
-Administration staff are also able to assign bookings to drivers, populating their job queue.
+Administration staff can create, modify, query and print bookings.

-`drivers` and `jobs` are assigned to `trucks` by `administration staff` using a drag/drop interface.
+Administration staff also assign drivers to runs, which results in the bookings queued in that run to be visible to those drivers when they log in.

+Administration staff use a simple drag/drop interface to add and organise bookings inside runs.

 #### Drivers

 Drivers are staff of Marshall Installs who are responsible for the physical delivery of goods.

-Drivers must drive to a depot to pick up stock then deliver it to a customer's location where they may additionally be required to install it.
+Drivers must drive to a depot to pick up stock then deliver it to a customer's location where they may be required to perform additional jobs (such as installation of the new unit or removal of an existing unit).

 <br>
 <p align="center"><img src="img/marshall-driver-mobile.png"  width="300px"/></p>
 <p align="center"><i>Mobile app view for drivers to update job statuses</i></p>
 <br>

-Through this process, the booking transitions through manual and automatically assigned statuses.
+Through this process, the driver must manually add status updates to the booking indicating at what stage of the delivery that booking is.

+The driver can initiate status updates manually, however they can also have status updates pushed automatically.

-Bookings enter the system as `pending`.
+When a new bookings is created, it will enter the system with the status of `pending`.

 When an administration staff member assigns that booking to a run (truck), a status is automatically pushed to the booking indicating that it currently `assigned`.

 Once a driver picks the item up and begins their delivery of it, the driver manually pushes a status of `transit` to that booking.

-Once the booking is completed, the driver then pushes a completion status ranging from `complete` to `canceled`.
+Once the booking is completed, the driver pushes a completion status ranging from `complete` to `canceled`.

 Each status update can be optionally decorated with a comment and/or photos uploaded or captured by the driver's camera.

 #### Retail Staff

 Retail staff are the employees of companies which contract Marshall Installs to conduct deliveries and installations.

 Retail staff are expected to use their logins to manage and view the current status of their bookings.

-Marshall Installs administration staff create a `company` and manually create retail staff accounts associated with that company.
+To create a retail staff account, Marshall Installs administration staff must use or create a "`company`", manually creating retail staff accounts which are associated with that company.

 The retail staff  are able to administer the bookings of other retail staff members of the same company, but cannot access information of other companies.

 #### End Customers

 End customers are a category created to facilitate for the self-service of booking information.

 End customers have no authentication whatsoever, but can access their single booking online through a URL which includes a generated token.

 This generated token is available as a QR code on the page that is printed out as a result of a newly created booking

 <br>
 <p align="center"><img src="img/marshall-print.png"  width="300px"/></p>
-<p align="center"><i>New booking print page</i></p>
+<p align="center"><i>Booking print page <br>(given to customer)</i></p>
 <br>

 ### Architecture